 Written instructions are available here: How to Email a PAF and Student Application to a School

-Given all of that, it is sometimes necessary to bring the PAF directly to the school official to have it signed, especially if the school has been unresponsive to email.
+Given all of that, it is sometimes necessary to bring the PAF directly to a school official to have it signed, especially if the school has been unresponsive to email requests.
 Click here to learn How to Generate PDFs of a PAF & Student Application via Global Link or download the form.
 Once signed, this form can then be loaded into Global Link by using these instructions: Submitting a PAF in Global Link.
-The signed PAF can also be emailed to email@example.com and your Team Development Specialist.
+The signed PAF can also be emailed to email@example.com and your School Partnerships Coordinator.

 You may want to visit School Information in Global Link to learn more about managing school information including how to add or update the school contacts to whom the PAF can be sent.

 And, once you receive a PAF, scroll down to What to do After Getting the PAF.